Transportation Network Analysis with Graph Theory

 The observation is confirmed when you look at the average number of deliveries per route for each truck size.

-Except during the Chinese New Year peak period, you can see large trucks have a higher number of deliveries per route.
+Except during the Chinese New Year peak period, large trucks have a higher number of deliveries per route.

 Question